jgcarvalho/toniHB/README.md

 HB distance is calculated between H and acceptor.

-HB angle is calculated as PI minus the angle between vector H->N and vector H->acceptor.
-So, when the vectors are aligned N-H---O the angle is ZERO.
+HB angle is calculated as Pi minus the angle between vector H->N and vector H->acceptor.
+So, when the atoms are aligned N-H---O the angle is ZERO.

 ## Notes